 Last time I have discussed the basic definition of holography and hologram.
 Today I will discuss the process with the help of which hologram is formed or complete picture is recorded:

-1. Recording of hologram.
 The recording of hologram is based on the phenomenon of interference.
 It requires a laser source, a plane mirror or beam splitter, an object and a photographic plate.
 A laser beam from the laser source is incident on a plane mirror or beam splitter.
 As the name suggests, the function of the beam splitter is to split the laser beam.
 One part of splitted beam, after reflection from the beam splitter, strikes on the photographic plate.
 This beam is called reference beam.
-More >
+While other part of splitted beam (transmitted from beam splitter) strikes on the photographic plate after suffering reflection from the various points of object.
+This beam is called object beam.

 The word holography originates from the Greek words “holos” (complete) and “graphos” (writing).
 Thus, it is the technique to record the complete picture of an object.
 The technique was proposed by Gabor in 1947.